An unassuming stick figure ...

 See what mighty things those meek little stick figures can do for you!

 But those characters will be different heights, and they will be male and female, young and old.
-Come back in February and and we'll see how to proportion them so we can begin to tell who's who.
+Check out The Meek and the Mighty 2 and we'll see how to proportion them so we can begin to tell who's who.